davidmoed/My_Apartment_Plus/README.md

 <h4>What's My Apartment+ Made Of?</h4>

-<p>My Apartment+ is an exercise in databasing and data aggregation from multiple sites.
+<p>My Apartment+ is an exercise in databasing, form filling, and data aggregation from multiple sites.
 It gives the user the power to check across the web and narrow their search using a minimalist, straightforward process.</p>